It is convenient to rent a car but not necessary.

 We don’t recommend going by public bus from the Liberia airport, unless your luggage is very light.
 First, the airport is 2 km off the main road so you’ll need transportation to get there, second, local buses can be quite full and you might not get a seat and third, you’ll need to change buses and bus terminals in Nicoya.

 There are local buses between Carrillo and Sámara that continue to Nicoya - 10 to 12 in each direction every day.
 (None at night though.)
-They stop on demand, so you can get off at the intersection of our street and the main street, just 250 yards from the house.
-The schedules are in the Sámara Beach website mentioned above.
+They stop at the intersection of our street and the main street, just 250 yards from the house.
+These are the schedules.

 If you are not pressed for time and want to go between Carrillo and Sámara, a very nice and beautiful alternative is to walk along the Carrillo and Sámara beaches.
 It takes about one hour and 15 minutes.